Cimpress-MCP/Tiger-HAL/README.md

 As before, if other link properties are required, fall back to calling the constructor for `Routed` and set the desired properties directly.

 Third is the method `Template` and the type `Templated`.
 This will create a templated link in the HAL+JSON serialization, which is a link with values to be filled in by the client in order to produce a followable link.
 This is not a common operation, but is most frequently used at the top level of an API.
 If a client only has access to a bare ID value – for example, from a search field on a website – it can seek a templated link with a known `rel` value and fill the value in.
-URL templates are defined to conform to [RFC 6570][].
+URL templates are defined to conform to [RFC 6570][]. <small>(This library has chosen a particular URI Templates library to depend on.)</small>

 [RFC 6570]: https://tools.ietf.org/html/rfc6570